Improving Fine-Grained Control via Aggregation of Multiple Diffusion Models: Experiments

 Visual results are shown in Figure \ref{interactmigc}.
 It is evident that aggregating the MIGC model into InteractDiffusion using our proposed AMDM algorithm significantly enhances its learned representations, leading to a notable improvement in instance attribute control, and confirming the algorithm's effectiveness.

 MIGC demonstrates strong attribute control on the COCO-MIG benchmark \citep{zhou2024migc}, while InteractDiffusion mainly uses the FGAHOI \citep{ma2023fgahoi} for Human-Object Interaction (HOI) detection to show its control over interaction.
-To further validate the effectiveness of AMDM, we evaluate whether MIGC(+InteractDiffusion) can retain attribute control on COCO-MIG while significantly enhancing HOI interaction, ideally reaching the performance level of InteractDiffusion.
-Conversely, we also examine whether InteractDiffusion(+MIGC) can preserve interaction control while improving attribute control to match that of MIGC.
+To further validate the effectiveness of AMDM, we evaluate whether MIGC(+InteractDiffusion) can significantly enhance HOI interaction, ideally reaching the performance level of InteractDiffusion while introducing only minor trade-offs in attribute control on COCO-MIG.
+Conversely, we also examine whether InteractDiffusion(+MIGC) meets the experimental objectives.

 The quantitative results of InteractDiffusion(+MIGC) are shown in the first two rows of Table \ref{interactmigctable}.
 It can be observed that all metrics have significantly improved in InteractDiffusion(+MIGC) in attribute control.
 Interestingly, as shown in the last two rows of Table \ref{migcinteracttable}, it even surpasses the original InteractDiffusion model in terms of interaction.
-Similarly, the results of MIGC(+InteractDiffusion) are shown in the first two rows of Table \ref{migcinteracttable}.
-It can be seen that MIGC(+InteractDiffusion) also shows significant improvements across all metrics in the interaction capability control.
-Additionally, as observed in the last two rows of Table \ref{interactmigctable}, the MIGC(+InteractDiffusion) maintains the original performance of MIGC in attribute control, validating the effectiveness of the algorithm.
+Similarly, the first two rows of Table \ref{migcinteracttable} and the last two rows of Table \ref{interactmigctable} show that MIGC(+InteractDiffusion) achieves significant improvements across all metrics in interaction capability control, while incurring only minor trade-offs in attribute control, thereby validating the effectiveness of the algorithm.

 \paragraph{InteractDiffusion and IP-Adapter.} IP-Adapter \citep{ye2023ip} is a lightweight I2I model that employs a decoupled cross-attention mechanism to separately process text and image features, enabling multimodal image generation.
 Due to its superior performance in preserving the style of the reference image, we propose integrating the style information from IP-Adapter \( p_{\theta_3} \) into InteractDiffusion \( p_{\theta_1} \), denoted as InteractDiffusion(+IP-Adapter).
 The experimental results are shown in Figure \ref{interactip}.
 It can be observed that IP-Adapter enhances the style representations of InteractDiffusion, fully activating its style controllability, which further validates the effectiveness of the algorithm.